blimmer/benlimmer.com/freelance.md

 ## Let's Work Together!

-I'd love to hear more about you're working on and how I can help.
+I'd love to hear more about what you're working on and how I can help.

 {% include freelance/contact_button.html %}